PETA APPROVED VEGAN

 We are proud of this very conscious decision.
 MRSÉY is officially "PETA-Approved Vegan"!

-Our vegan leather types
+Our vegan leather grains

 Lambskin